 On March 1, 2011 life changed and he was forced to give up his employment and involvement in community activities when he became disabled with Parkinson’s Disease.
 He fought a courageous battle for the past 9 years before the disease and other health complications ended his fight this past week.
 He is now at peace and pain free.

 James is survived by his loving wife of 40 years (February 8, 2020), Kathleen (MacIntyre) Poirier; son, Ian (Belinda); daughter, Jessica, both of Inverness; son, Andrew, Glace Bay; sisters, Ann Poirier and Mary Camus, Inverness; Joan (David) Warren, Edmonton, AB; brother, Joey (Patricia), Inverness; sister-in-law, Mary Ann MacLellan, Fort McMurray, AB; nieces, nephews, grandnieces, nephews, cousins and his brother & sister fire fighters.

 Besides his parents, he was predeceased by an infant daughter; an infant sister; adopted brother, Gerald MacDonald; aunts, Margaret Webb and Mary H. Chiasson; step uncles and cousins.

 Donations in James’ memory can be made to Inverness Volunteer Fire Department, Stella Maris Building Fund or Parkinson’s Association.
-Due to present circumstances, visitation and funeral will be scheduled at a later date to be announced.
 Words of comfort may be forwarded to the family at www.haverstocks.com

 Walk freely with the angels!
 Kisses Good Night, XO